terrenjpeterson/pianoplayer/README.md

 this.emit(':responseReady');
 ```

-For reference, here is what the
+For reference, here is what the list object ends up looking like.
+The list does not currently have an image, but it does have both primary and secondary text.

 ```sh
 {